-Most of the new rules don’t apply to properties located within the Tourist Core, an area along Hwy 50 from Stateline to Ski Run Blvd, or Commercial Zoned areas.
+The Tourist Core is an area along Hwy 50 from Stateline to Ski Run Blvd.
 The Tourist Core includes mostly commercial properties and motels, with a few condo complexes mixed in and just a handful of homes.
-Anything within the Tourist Core or Commercial Zone is still processed like an over the counter permit, which is much quicker and simpler process than normal vacation rental permits.
+Anything within the Tourist Core or Commercial Zone is processed like an over the counter permit, which is much quicker and simpler process than normal vacation rental permits.
 Contact us to find out more info on the Tourist Core and what properties are available for sale in that area.